bookofproofs/bookofproofs.github.io/_sources/history/18th-century/celsius.md

 * Klingenstierna had been awarded a travel grant to visit the European centres of learning and was not able to take up the chair of mathematics at Uppsala until he returned in 1731, so he had to pay Celsius out of his own pocket for taking on the duties of the chair of mathematics.
 * When Erik Burman died in 1729, Celsius took over his lectures in astronomy in addition to substituting for the professor of mathematics.
 * The University of Uppsala was now a very strong centre for mathematics and astronomy with Klingenstierna and Celsius both world-class scholars.
-* In 1732, following in his grandfather's footsteps, Celsius decided to travel through Europe and he received permission on 23 May of that year.
 * One of the tasks Celsius and Meldercreutz undertook was to visit learned societies and academies, aiming to set up links with the Royal Society of Sciences in Uppsala.
 * During his trips, Celsius made several astronomical observations with a quadrant he bought in Berlin.
 * After initial complaints that the news was too old (due to the slow posting of the time), Celsius started admitting observations from the readers, but the magazine stopped publication two years later after probably 45 issues.
-* Celsius loved Italy and wrote to his mother, saying that he wished he could swap Uppsala for an Italian city so that he would never have to leave.
 * When Celsius arrived at Paris in late 1734, the scientific community was in the middle of a discussion about the shape of the Earth.
-* Unlike his grandfather, Celsius supported Pierre de Maupertuis, who defended Newton's theoretical argument of an oblate Earth.
 * The Academy asked Celsius to make the corresponding observations in Sweden but he had to turn down their request since he had neither the financial support nor the necessary instruments.
 * Celsius, therefore, joined the Arctic Circle expedition, headed by Maupertuis, and it was probably on his suggestion that it was decided to go to Lapland.
 * Celsius was sent on a short trip to London to commission a zenith sector from Graham, a revered instrument maker of the time.